mosaic-design-system/docs/src/components/timeline.md

       For example, the header in the content area should always be the user action.
 When adding supplementary information such as a date, it can be less prominent below, you could use the dual content type to display the date and time on the right of the timeline.

       When using a **Timeline** each event point should be in chronological order, making sure each status is dependent on the previous.
-If you have events can progress independently of each other, consider using an [Accordion](/guidelines/accordion) with status chips.
+If you have events that can progress independently of each other, consider using an [Accordion](/guidelines/accordion) with status chips.

       Take a look at our [contextual colours guidance](guidelines/colour/) for more information on how to use the contextual colours, and similarly you can read our [Icons guidelines](/guidelines/icons) to represent statuses.